 While China's state-controlled media provides a stream of stories supposedly affirming the country's commitment to religious freedom, the arrest or harrassment of Catholic clerics and laypersons who remain faithful to the Vatican continues.
 The Cardinal Kung Foundation, located in the United States, provides regular reports on the arrests and disappearances of Roman Catholics in China.

-Amid this byzantine landscape, the Falun Gong sect has mounted a surprising challenge to the Chinese government's attempts to control it (see article, page 66).
+Amid this byzantine landscape, the Falun Gong sect has mounted a surprising challenge to the Chinese government's attempts to control it (see article).
 In April of 1999, the group assembled ten thousand members at the gate of Zhongnanhai, the residential area of China's government leaders, where it silently protested the central authorities' policies.
 This event greatly alarmed officials, partly because it was organized quietly, through the Internet.
 Reportedly, China has arrested, jailed, and persecuted as many as 45,000 of the sect's members and sent many of the group's leaders to labor camps.
 Despite this, the group continues to carry out defiant acts, including public protests and, on one occasion, reportedly trying to replace Chairman Mao's portrait that overlooks Tiananmen Square with one of their leader, Li Hongzhi.
 The Falun Gong's activities are noteworthy as an ongoing nonviolent domestic movement, hardly precedented in recent Chinese history.

 The Chinese government has condemned the Falun Gong as a heretical cult that most be stamped out.
 Moreover, similar groups have now come under severe scrutiny.
 This has led to profound, if hidden, conflict, since even high government officials are known to be members of Falun Gong or similar organizations.
 A top-positioned defense official previously endorsed and wrote the foreword for a book published by a similar group known as Huilian Gong.
 That group is also now under scrutiny.